-(see the proof of Proposition~(3.3) below), where $H''_{h,\beta}\subset H''_h$ is the degree $\beta$ part of graded module.
-(It is then easy to show the $t$-torsion-freeness of $H''_h$ by using (3.2.3) in the weighted homogeneous polynomial case, since $H''_{h,\beta}=0$ for $\beta\les 0$.) \msn {\bf Proposition~3.3.} {\it In the above notation and assumption $($in particular, $\al\in(0,1])$, we have
+(see the proof of Proposition~\ref{P18.1} below), where $H''_{h,\beta}\subset H''_h$ is the degree $\beta$ part of graded module.
+(It is then easy to show the $t$-torsion-freeness of $H''_h$ by using \eqref{17.3} in the weighted homogeneous polynomial case, since $H''_{h,\beta}=0$ for $\beta\les 0$.)